Notice of Amendments:

 C. Release of Digital Court Recordings

-- For the purposes of this section, “judge” means: all judges, traditional masters, and case management masters of the Superior Court of Justice.
+72. For the purposes of this section, “judge” means: all judges, and associate judges of the Superior Court of Justice.

 Restrictions on Access to Digital Recordings from DRDs